johnbayko/hicp/docs/hicp.rst

   If specified, this is used by these components:

   "textfield", "textpanel":
-    Specifies the text to be edited by the component, in UTF-8 encoding.
+    Specifies the text to be contained by the component, in UTF-8 encoding.
+Any existing content is replaced.
 The text consists only of printable characters, no control characters such as CR, LF, TAB, ESC, etc.
     Line breaks are specified for "textpanel" components in the "attributes" header.